Post Graduate Course

 Dr. Nai-Chien Huan (Queen Elizabeth Hospital, Malaysia)

-9:30 - 10:15 AM The Chest Ultrasound Syndromes 1.
+9:30 - 10:15 AM The Chest Ultrasound Syndromes: How to recognize and approach a patient with respiratory complaints 1.
 Introduction to lung ultrasound syndromes/protocols

 2. Practical examples and differentiation